prescottprue/cypress-firebase/README.md

 **Note:** These instructions assume your tests are in the `cypress` folder (cypress' default).
 See the [folders section below](#folders) for more info about other supported folders.

-1. Install `cypress-firebase` and [`firebase-admin`](https://www.npmjs.org/package/firebase-admin) both: `npm i --save-dev cypress-firebase firebase-admin` or `yarn add -D cypress-firebase firebase-admin --save-dev`
+1. Install `cypress-firebase` and [`firebase-admin`](https://www.npmjs.org/package/firebase-admin) both: `yarn add -D cypress-firebase firebase-admin` or `npm i --save-dev cypress-firebase firebase-admin`
 1. Go to project setting on firebase console and generate new private key.
 See how to do so [in the Google Docs](https://sites.google.com/site/scriptsexamples/new-connectors-to-google-services/firebase/tutorials/authenticate-with-a-service-account).
 1. Add `serviceAccount.json` to your `.gitignore` (THIS IS VERY IMPORTANT TO KEEPING YOUR INFORMATION SECURE!)
 1. Save the downloaded file as `serviceAccount.json` in the root of your project (make sure that it is .gitignored) - needed for `firebase-admin` to have read/write access to your DB from within your tests